Sinar/sinar.github.io/_posts/2015-03-26-projects-list.markdown

   * URL: [http://aduanku.my/](http://aduanku.my/)
   * Repo: [https://github.com/mysociety/fixmystreet](https://github.com/mysociety/fixmystreet)

-If you are interested to help you can just look at the issues.
-All discussion should be happen in the github issues
+If you are interested to help you can check out the issues.
+All discussion should be happen in the github issues.